gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 You can remove sections, add new ones, combine parts, or organize the newsletter differently depending on your audience and goals.
 Some newsletters may focus almost entirely on curated content.
 Others may be mostly product updates, educational content, or industry news.

 The important thing is not the exact structure.
 It is making the newsletter easy to scan and useful to read.
 The reader should be able to quickly understand what is included and decide what they want to open.

 A newsletter that feels like homework will not work.

 ## Personalization makes it much better

-TODO: Think through whether this section is necessary, since we already cover a similar idea in the existing customer section.

 The next step is personalization.

-Not every subscriber cares about the same topics.
+(And no, it's not about replacing the #first_name# merge tag.)
+We touched personalization in previous sections, but I want to make it very clear: not every subscriber cares about the same topics.

 A founder may care about growth.